ISVS-14 Successfully Concluded in Vietnam

-ISVS-14 Seminar will be held from the 17th -19th December 2025, hosted by the Vietnamese Design Association (VDAS), Ho Chi Minh City University of Technology (HUTECH) and the Asian School of Knowledge (ASK) of Sri Lanka.
-The seminar aspires to explore how vernacular exists in the world and inspire the young designers to create culturally relevant poetics of spaces and things.
-ISVS-14 will take place within the premises of the HUTECH at its wonderfully articulated academic setting.
+ISVS-14 Seminar was successfully held from the 17th -19th December 2025, hosted by the Vietnamese Design Association (VDAS), Ho Chi Minh City University of Technology (HUTECH) and the Asian School of Knowledge (ASK) of Sri Lanka.
+The seminar explored how vernacular exists in the world and inspires the young designers to create culturally relevant poetics of spaces and things.
+ISVS-14 took place within the premises of the HUTECH at its wonderfully articulated academic setting, with an exhibition of design students work in the ground floor lobby and the seminars in the upper floor.
+ISVS-14 received 112 paper proposals of which 38 were accepted for presentation.
+It was a great event marking a milestone in the ISVS international movement.

 For details, please visit https://www.vietnamdesign.org.vn/isvs